apollojs/hamster/README.md

 # Hamster.js

-Hamster is a small independent script that will help you to preserve error stack cross browsers, and also capture unexpected error that leaked to window scope.
+Hamster is a small (~1.6kB minified) independent script that will help you to preserve error stack cross browsers, and also capture unexpected error that leaked to window scope.

 Hamster works with IE 8+, Chrome 20+, Firefox 3.6+, Safari 5+ and Opera 11.62+.